-PLO 1 • Students will be able to apply their knowledge of physics principles, concepts and equations to solve a wide variety of problems in physics including mechanics, thermodynamics, waves, optics, electricity, magnetism and modern physics using calculus.
+PLO 1 • After completing the Physics Program of Study at East Los Angeles College, students will be able to apply their knowledge of physics principles, concepts and equations to solve a wide variety of problems in physics including mechanics, thermodynamics, waves, optics, electricity, magnetism & modern physics using calculus.

-PLO 2 • Students will be able to demonstrate an ability to effectively collect, record and analyze data, as well as to express their findings in written form.
+PLO 2 • After completing the Physics Program of Study at East Los Angeles College, students will be able to demonstrate an ability to effectively collect, record and analyze data, as well as to express their findings in written form.